 - Not only is Covent Garden a foodie paradise, it is also one of the best shopping destinations in London's West End.
-Look for classy items in the market while soothed by the sound of opera singers performing, or take a break from shopping by watching a street performer on the plaza.
+Look for classy items in the market while soothed by the sound of opera singers performing or find the latest in beauty and fashion.

-- Peruse London’s top markets for food, flowers, modern art and clothes, including the world famous Portobello Road Market.
+- Peruse London’s top markets for food, flowers, modern art and clothes.

 - London is a temple for second-hand fashion, so make sure you rummage through charity shops and the city’s best vintage fashion shops for one-of-a-kind items.

 - Looking for something slightly different?
 Once you’ve hit the big shopping destinations, take a look at the many art and antique shops and hidden shopping gems in London.